 Gardner-Webb University was founded as a boarding high school before transitioning into a junior college and four-year institution.
 Today Gardner-Webb is a thriving regional university featuring a variety of bachelor’s, master’s and doctoral programs.

-From a movement initiated by the Kings Mountain Baptist Association in 1903, and later joined by the Sandy Run Baptist Association, the Boiling Springs High School was chartered on December 2, 1905, as an institution “where the young…could have the best possible educational advantages under distinctive Christian influence.”
-This close relationship of the institution to the area churches continues today.
+A partnership between the Kings Mountain Baptist Association and the Sandy Run Baptist Association established the Boiling Springs High School on December 2, 1905, as an institution “where the young…could have the best possible educational advantages under distinctive Christian influence.”
+This close relationship with area churches continues today.

 Historically the University has played significant roles in teacher education and ministerial preparation for church-related vocations.
 Programs of instruction and experiences designed to prepare teachers and ministers continue to be major objectives of the University.